 Cloud-based accounting software:

 You used to need a fancy filing system to keep your books.
 Nowadays, you need a tremendous cloud-based accounting program.
 It’s insanely easy (and incredibly secure) to organize everything digitally.
-Not to mention, there are many affordable options—compare Xero vs. QuickBooks or consider a small business alternative.
+Not to mention, there are many affordable options—compare industry leaders or check out small business alternatives.

 Freelancers and business owners have a do-it-yourself mentality, and there are lots of excellent bookkeeping options that help you do-it-yourself and generate powerful reports.
 But, there’s also no shame in handing your finances off to a professional.